How To Write A Product Review: My Proven Sample Template

 Remember The Basic Rule: Quality Is Better Than Quantity!

-It’s really important to remember that this product review is going to be making you sales day and night, over and over again, so it must be of the highest quality.
+It’s really important to remember that this product review is going to be making you sales day and night, over and over again, for many years so it must be of the highest quality.

-If you send your ‘ready to buy’ pre-sold visitors over to buy your recommended product on the vendor’s website and it turns out to be rubbish or poor quality, then you will never get any conversions and therefore will not make any sales or money from all your hard work.
+If you send your ‘ready to buy’ pre-sold visitors over to buy your recommended product from the vendor’s website and it turns out to be rubbish or poor quality, then you’ll never get any conversions and therefore will not make any sales or money from all your hard work.

-In this case study we will be reviewing a product called Simple Traffic Solutions which I own and am sure about its quality.
+In this case study we will be reviewing a product called Simple Traffic Solutions by John Thornhill which I own and am sure about its quality.